aehall/training-api/README.md

 1. [Download PostgresSql](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
 2. Install PostgresSql using the file you just downloaded.
 3. When prompted, use "password" as the password for your DB admin user (postgres).
+`NOTE: When prompted, you don't need to install any of the StackBuilder applications.
+Just click Cancel.`
 4. Download [PGAdmin](https://www.pgadmin.org/download/pgadmin-4-windows/).
 5. Install PGAdmin using the file you just downloaded.
 6. Open PGAdmin.